barionleg/ANTs_wiki/Anatomy-of-an-antsRegistration-call.md

 		--winsorize-image-intensities [0.005,0.995] \
 |

-> Histogram matching is a pre-processing step, transforming the input intensities such that the histogram matches as much as possible the histogram of the target image.
+> Histogram matching is a pre-processing step, transforming the input intensities such that the histogram are matched as much as possible between moving and target images.
 It's designed to make registration work better but it is independent of the alignment of the two images.
 Set to 0 if registering across modalities (T1 on T2) and 1 for within modalities

 		--use-histogram-matching 0 \
 |

 > registration works in real coordinates given by the scanner.
-So images can start quite far from each other (e.g., one in New York, one in London).
+So images can start quite far from each other (per analogy, one in New York, one in London).
 An initial move is required to bring the images roughly in the same space (close to each other).
 Options are:
-> 0-match by mid-point (i.e., center voxel of each image
+> 0-match by mid-point (i.e., center voxel of one image will be brought in line with center voxel of the other)
 > 1-match by center of mass
 > 2-match by point of origin (i.e. coordinates 0,0,0)
 > One can also point to a .mat file obtained with antsAI, but there is no need.
 The AI solution is implemented in antsCortThicknes.sh and runs an affine with several random changes to check if one "unsual" solution is better.
-Useful if there are strong orientation issues.
+Useful if there are strong orientation issues (i.e., moving image is flipped inferior-superior)
 > the command tells [fixed,moving,option]

 		--initial-moving-transform [$t1brain,$template,1] \